itamarsaacks/security_agent/README.md

 # SQL Injection Agent

-A multi-agent system using LangGraph to exploit blind SQL injection vulnerabilities with conditional responses.
+a ReAct agent with a deterministic extraction fast-path. system using LangGraph to exploit blind SQL injection vulnerabilities with conditional responses.

 ## Overview

 This agent uses the ReAct (Reasoning + Acting) architecture to systematically extract data from a database through blind SQL injection.
 It's designed for the [PortSwigger Web Security Academy](https://portswigger.net/web-security/sql-injection/blind) blind SQL injection labs.
+The interesting problem here wasn't the SQL, it was keeping an agent's context small over a 150-query session.
+I solved it with filesystem memory plus a sliding window.

 ## Features